 Though some believed DUI checkpoints violated the Fourth Amendment, the U.S. Supreme Court upheld them in Michigan Department of State Police v.
 Sitz (1990), citing minimal intrusion and public interest.

 Roadblocks obviously violate the probable cause requirement.
 Officers stop people at a checkpoint for no other reason than that the driver is on the road.
 Many people believed that they were unconstitutional for this reason and that the United States Supreme Court would strike them down.

 That didn’t happen, however.
 Instead, the court upheld DUI checkpoints as constitutional in a 1990 case, Michigan Department of State Police v.
 Sits.
 The Court’s reasoning was that any delay was minimal.
 The Court also held that the types of questions asked at a roadblock were not sufficiently intrusive to raise Fourth Amendment concerns.

 At the same time, the Supreme Court reasoned, checkpoints have the potential to catch many drunk drivers and save lives, so the minimal intrusion into a driver’s privacy was outweighed by the public interest.

-Illegal Checkpoints in Las Vegas
+Illegal Checkpoints in Las Vegas: Know Your Rights

-How to Pass Through a DUI Checkpoint
+Tips for Passing Through a Las Vegas DUI Checkpoint

 We are not sure about the legality of taking those steps.
 If anything, an officer probably will claim he can’t see the license clearly enough through a window, so he will request that you roll it down.

-Drunk Driving Accident Lawyers in Las Vegas
+Contact Las Vegas Drunk Driving Accident Lawyers